mikyll/Mobile-Systems-M/flashcards.md

   - proactive, if the handoff is triggered before the connection to previous AP is lost (GSM);
   - reactive, if the handoff is triggered after the connection to previous AP is lost (WiFi);
 - management
-  - hard, when the old connection breaks before the new one is enstablished (GSM, WiFi);
+  - hard, when the old connection breaks before the new one is established (GSM, WiFi);
-  - soft, when the old connection is kept until the new one is enstablished (WiFi with 2 cards);
+  - soft, when the old connection is kept until the new one is established (WiFi with 2 cards);

 </details>
 <p align="right">(<a href="#chapter-1---wireless-communication">back to top</a>)</p>